 Adam joined Watsi on December 3rd, 2013.
-Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation traveled 4,000 miles to support Barkot, a nine-month-old baby boy from Ethiopia, to fund a colostomy closure.
+Eight years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 5,900 miles to support Mu, a 34 year old homemaker from Thailand, to fund hernia repair surgery.